 A quaint hideaway on a quiet street, this is the perfect spot when you want to get away from it all without going very far.
 Indeed, that’s exactly why Brooklynites Aaron and Gillian Hans purchased the property in January 2019.
 The house is gorgeous, retaining all of its original charm with modern updates like skylights, a smart thermostat, and an immaculate bathroom with tile and double vanity.
 You could easily relax inside all day with a book, but this stay is ideal for active families who like to spend afternoons grilling on the deck and evenings playing board games on the enclosed patio.
 For those interested in a bike ride on the Wallkill Valley Rail Trail, it’s only 30 minutes to Midtown Kingston, and equally far from Rondout Landing if you’re itching for a waterfront stroll.

 Entire home: 8 guests, 4 bedrooms, 5 beds, 2 baths

 Link: Search “Catskills private getaway with hot tub” on airbnb.com

-Birch Hollow is perfect for those looking for a completely secluded experience in the Catskill Mountains.
+Birch Hollow is the perfect Hudson Valley Airbnb for those looking for a completely secluded experience in the Catskill Mountains.
 The Scandinavian/Boho-chic cottage features four bedrooms and two bathrooms, a well-appointed kitchen with all of the appliances you might need, a wood burning stove and outdoor hot tub, large deck as well as access to hiking paths directly from the property.
 Near Ashokan Reservoir, Mohonk Preserve, and quaint towns like High Falls and Stone Ridge.